 The Center for Endometriosis Care | Kenny R. Sinervo, MD, FRCSC, LLC is proud to be a COEMIG-Designated Center of Excellence in Minimally Invasive Gynecologic Surgery.
 AAGL Center of Excellence in Minimally Invasive Gynecology™, COEMIG™ and the COEMIG seal are trademarks of the AAGL.
 All rights reserved.

 Thank you for visiting our site!
 Please be sure to check out all of our articles, and let us know what else you’d like to see.
 This site is intended to serve as an aid to patients, professionals, media, researchers, advocates, legislators/policy-makers, lay visitors and all those seeking authoritative endometriosis education and care, along with awareness endeavors, research details and community resources.
-By serving our collaborative mission, we believe together we can unlock the mysteries of this painful and confusing illness which affects so many women and girls worldwide.
+By serving our collaborative mission, we believe together we can unlock the mysteries of this painful and confusing illness which affects so many women and girls – and rare males, too! – worldwide.
 Herein you can find ongoing information related to research, advocacy, surgical fellowships and training, industry partnerships, information and advice, and much more to benefit all those who treat, write about, study – and most importantly, live with endometriosis.
 Those seeking care at our Center should get started here with our Frequently Asked Questions.

-Endometriosis is a troubling, debilitating illness affecting an estimated 176 million women and girls (and even some men!) globally (WERF).
+Endometriosis is a troubling, debilitating illness affecting an estimated 176 million women and girls (and even rare males) globally (WERF).
 The disease is responsible for causing pain ranging from mild to crippling; loss of countless missed work and school hours; infertility/pregnancy loss; bowel and/or bladder pain; sexual pain/dysfunction and various other physical, emotional, financial and intangible consequences.
 Visit our comprehensive fact sheet on endometriosis here to learn more.

 But…endometriosis does not have to be hopeless!
-At the CEC, we believe quality excision surgery is the cornerstone of any effective therapy and can offer long-term relief and restoration of fertility in many affected individuals.
+At the CEC, Dr. Albee and Dr. Sinervo believe quality excision surgery is the cornerstone of any effective therapy and can offer long-term relief and restoration of fertility in many affected individuals.
 To “excise” implies total dissection and removal – cutting out the entire lesion, down to clean margins – not just the surface, as is often done in other methods like laser vaporization.
 Endometriosis of the bowel, bladder and beyond can be safely and completely removed through excision, as can dense adhesions and fibrotic/deeply infiltrating peritoneal disease.
 Lung, diaphragmatic and other extrapelvic disease can also be safely and completely treated in this manner.
 All tissue is sent to the pathology lab for examination with excision; you have the security of knowing exactly what was found and removed.
 Excision differs fundamentally from less meticulous surgical techniques such as vaporization, electrocautery/fulguration and coagulation; all of which destroy surface tissue only – making microscopic evaluation impossible, and which do not remove disease completely.
 Thus, recurrence of endometriosis is high.

 Excision, on the other hand, has very low recurrence rates; data has shown historically that if truly removed, likelihood of disease ‘coming back’ is much lower.
 Excision also permits removal of all endometriosis while preserving a woman or girl’s organs where and whenever possible.
 It is important to understand that excision is a method, not a tool – it can be performed by any surgical means during laparoscopy.
 “Cold” excision, laser excision, excision via da Vinci® or by any other means can all achieve the intended goal of removing all disease from all areas.
 What is not important is how – only that it is excised.
 If a surgeon cannot excise, however, they cannot excise using any tool.